okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/telephony-inline-hook/main/index.md

 The external service in this scenario requires code to handle the telephony inline hook request from Okta.
 Use the [Okta Telephony Inline Hook](https://glitch.com/~okta-inlinehook-telephonyhook) Glitch example to either build or copy the code (remix on Glitch) that parses the telephony inline hook call.

-From the telephony inline hook request, the following code retrieves the value of the user’s phone number from the `data.messageProfile` object.
+From the telephony inline hook request, the following code retrieves the value of the user's phone number from the `data.messageProfile` object.
 The code parses the Okta request body for the value of `phoneNumber` and stores it in the variable `userPhoneNumber`.

 <StackSelector snippet="userphonenumber" noSelector/>